mike7d7/qalcdroid/README.md

 ## Features

-Most features from libqalculate are implemented with the exception of:
+Most features from libqalculate are implemented with the **exception** of:
- - Currency (WIP).
  - Entry completion and hints.
  - Calculate-as-you-type mode.
  - Calculation history.